(Sittin' On) The Dock of the Bay

 "(Sittin' On) The Dock of the Bay" is a song co-written by the soul singer Otis Redding and the guitarist Steve Cropper.
 Redding recorded it twice in 1967, including just three days before his death in a plane crash on December 10, 1967.
-It was released on Stax Records' Volt label in 1968, becoming the first posthumous #1 single in the US.
-It reached #3 on the UK Singles Chart.
+It was released on Stax Records' Volt label in 1968, becoming the first posthumous number 1 single in the US.
+It reached number 3 on the UK Singles Chart.

 Redding started writing the lyrics in August 1967 while staying on a rented houseboat in Sausalito, California.
 He completed the song in Memphis with Cropper, a Stax producer and the guitarist for Booker T. & the M.G.'s.
 It features whistling and sounds of waves crashing on a shore.

 Origins

 While on tour with the Bar-Kays in August 1967, Redding had grown in popularity and was inundated with fans at his hotel in San Francisco.
 Rock concert impresario Bill Graham offered Redding a respite, staying at his houseboat at Waldo Point Harbor in Sausalito, California.
-It was there where Redding started writing the lines, "Sittin' in the morning sun, I'll be sittin' when the evening comes" and the song's first verse, under the abbreviated title "Dock of the Bay."
+On the houseboat, Redding listened obsessively to the Beatles' recently released Sgt.
+Pepper's Lonely Hearts Club Band album and found inspiration to develop a new sound for himself.
+Redding started writing the lines, "Sittin' in the morning sun, I'll be sittin' when the evening comes" and the song's first verse, under the abbreviated title "Dock of the Bay."

 Redding had completed his famed performance at the Monterey Pop Festival just weeks earlier.
 While touring in support of the albums King & Queen (a collaboration with vocalist Carla Thomas) and Live in Europe, he continued writing lines for the song on napkins and hotel paper.
 That November, Redding joined Cropper at the Stax recording studio in Memphis, Tennessee, where they completed and recorded it.

 In a September 1990 interview on NPR's Fresh Air, Cropper said: